 Invokana was designed to prevent the kidneys from reabsorbing glucose/sugar into the bloodstream of a Type 2 diabetic.
 Still on the market and not yet subject to a recall, the drug can be rather expensive without adequate prescription insurance coverage.
 Some patients may be paying as much as $10 per pill.
 At first, many patients are initially put on a dose of about 100 mg a day.
 Over time, this dose may be raised to as high as 300 mg a day.

-Other serious medical conditions that can develop (or worsen) while taking Invokana may include: strokes, heart attacks, testicular cancer, fungal infections, severe dehydration, unhealthy weight loss, and blood infections.
-Be sure to tell your Drug Injury Lawyer about every medical condition you have that appears to be directly related to your use of Invokana.Sacramento Drug Injury Lawyer
+Other serious medical conditions that can develop (or worse) while taking Invokana may include: strokes, heart attacks, testicular cancer, fungal infections, severe dehydration, unhealthy weight loss, and blood infections.
+Be sure to tell your Drug Injury Lawyer about every medical condition you have what appears to be directly related to your use of Invokana.Sacramento Drug Product Liability Lawyer

 I'm Ed Smith, a Sacramento Drug Product Liability Lawyer.
 If you or a loved one has experienced severe side effects from Invokana, call us now for free, friendly advice at 916.921.6400 or 800.404.5400.

 We are members of the National Association of Distinguished Counsel and the Million Dollar Advocates Forum.

 See our client reviews on Google, Yelp, and AVVO and our past verdicts and settlements.

 Photo by StockSnap

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 5.8.20]